-- 1. A student may repeat a course in which they have received a substandard grade no more than two times. - 2.
-A student may repeat a course when it is necessary to meet a legally mandated training requirement as a condition of continued pay or volunteer employment. - 3.
-A student may repeat activity courses if the course number includes the notation X2, X3 or X4. - A student may repeat a course where there has been a sig nificant lapse of time since previous enrollment. - 5.
-A student may repeat a course in which the content has changed significantly.
+- 1. A student may repeat a course in which they have received a substandard grade no more than two times. - A student may repeat a course when it is necessary to meet a legally mandated training requirement as a condition of continued pay or volunteer employment. - A student may repeat activity courses if the course number includes the notation X2, X3 or X4. - A student may repeat a course in which the content has changed significantly.